Prakash4844/Let-s-Learn-Linux/README.md

 - `git submodule update`

 > **Warning**
-> If you get any SSH error while cloning submodule, change the submodule link to https one from SSH one like this:
+> If you get any SSH error while cloning submodule, change the submodule link in .gitmodules file to https one from SSH one like this:

 `url = git@github.com:Prakash4844/hugo-theme-relearn.git` to `https://github.com/Prakash4844/hugo-theme-relearn.git`